Ludvin7x/lemon_front-end/README.md

 # Version 0.2 Interacting with the API
-Exercise: Connecting the bookings page to the API
+Week 3
+    Interacting With The Api
         -14 de Noviembre 2023
-        completado-> Exercise: Connecting the bookings page to the API
+            completado-> Exercise: Connecting the bookings page to the API -16 de Noviembre 2023
+            Update the unit tests for the API queries -17 de Noviembre 2023
+            Completed
+    Improving the experience